analisegiobbi3/MERN_book_search_engine/README.md

   ---

   ## [Description](#table-of-contents)
   The purpose of this project was to refactor existing code from a RESTful API to using graphQL.
-The project demonstrates skills with MERN.
+The project demonstrates skills with MERN, graphQL, and refactoring code to use new technologies.

   ## [Installation](#table-of-contents)